-Review of DOE Directives.
 DOE Order 251.1C, Departmental Directives Program, was approved in January 2009.
-This directive codifies a set of principles for the DOE's directives system intended to simplify and clarify requirements, reduce redundancy and unnecessary burden, and support improved management and mission accomplishment as outlined in a memorandum issued by the Secretary of Energy on September 10, 2007.
+This directive codifies a set of principles for the DOE directives system intended to simplify and clarify requirements, reduce redundancy and unnecessary burden, and support improved management and mission accomplishment as outlined in a memorandum issued by the Secretary of Energy on September 10, 2007.
 Because DOE Order 251.1C establishes the framework for the entire directives system, it affects all DOE safety directives.
 Further, DOE's Office of Health, Safety and Security (HSS) has been leading a multi-phased, multi-year effort to review and streamline key safety directives to ensure they meet the Secretary of Energy memorandum on an individual basis.
-DOE's directives revision effort is occupying a significant portion of the Board's resources.
-As DOE reissues its directives to comply with the new program, and continues the HSS directive-by-directive reviews under the auspices of the Department of Energy 2010 Safety and Security Reform Plan, the Board is reviewing all of them to ensure health and safety requirements are properly included.